gaia-platform/gaia-docs/index.md

 If you find edge cases where you need just a bit more control, you can intermix declarative code (rules) with procedural code.

-For more information about defining your rules, see [Rules creation basics](articles/rules-creation-basics.md).
+For more information about defining your rules, see [Gaia Rulesets](articles/rulesets-gaia-rulesets.md).

 ### Act